decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-05-17-fast-simplex-fvs.md

   may use $\mathrm{NC}_k$ exactly as they use a bottom certificate when proposing in later views.
 The price is that this no commit certificate is linear size, unless it is compressed with a SNARK.

+- For the broader fixed-view-schedule and two-round Simplex context, see the [Simplex chapter](https://decentralizedthoughts.github.io/2026-05-25-chapter-simplex/).

 Your thoughts/comments here.